mn-Devs/kimchi-autoinstaller/README.md

 # kimchi-autoinstaller
-this script automaticaly installs wok kimchi and gigerbase
+this script automaticaly installs wok kimchi and gingerbase